uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 ```
 conda env list
 ```
 to check how many environments you have on this Linux.
-Remember to activate your environment every time you want to do this project on your local machine.
+Remember to activate your environment every time you want to work on this project on your local machine.

 ## Step 3: Download Jupyter Notebook (Not necessary but highly recommanded)

 We now want to use Jupyter-notebook (A web-based interactive computing platform) to run all the stuffs we need.
-Normally, we need to have a browser to do so, but WSL doesn’t have graphic interface, so we will use windows’ browser to assist us.
-Remember the last line that we put in your bash_profile?
+Normally, we need to have a browser to do so, but WSL doesn’t have a graphic interface, so we will use windows’ browser to assist us.
+Remember the last line in your bash_profile?
 ![](./image/part203.jpeg)

 This line creates an alias that whenever you run jupyter-notebook, it will run it without showing browser, instead it will give us a token that can be access though any browser which is sharing the same local area network.
 Here is an example: